HFFR Cable Compounding

 The Buss Kneader’s two-stage system deliberately separates the compounding and pressure build-up stages so that each stage can be independently optimized.
 The hinged housing of the Buss Kneader and the retractable casing of the discharge extruder ensure fast and easy access for high system availability.

-Together with broadly based Buss process expertise, the modular design and therefore adaptable arrangement of the entire compounding line make the Buss Kneader first choice for HFFR cable mass, with maximum investment security.
+Together with broadly based Buss process expertise, the modular design and therefore adaptable arrangement of the entire compounding line make the Buss Kneader first choice for cable insulation mass made with HFFR cable compounding, with maximum investment security.

 Buss Kneader technology